-Eliminating these bottlenecks entirely may not be possible, but PMOs can put measures in place to address and minimize congestion points when they crop up.
+Eliminating these bottlenecks entirely may not be possible, but Project Teams can put measures in place to address and minimize congestion points when they crop up.
 If you suspect inefficiencies might be stemming from an unidentified bottleneck, use these tips to root out the issues and keep things moving smoothly.

 Look for communication funnels.
 These are workflows that drive any sort of data transfer—e-mails, memos, benchmarking values, purchasing requests, contract approvals, etc.—through a single point of contact, whether that’s one person or a specific department.
 As information is shuffled through the resulting narrow channel, the chances that progress could be held up start to increase.